hodges96/ECE4424Final/index.md

 | K-Neighbors                  | 0.684          | 0.662         |
 | Gaussian Naive Bayes         | 0.576          | 0.288         |

-**Table 3: Accuracies for Original and Compiled Data using 3 New Classifiers**
+**Table 3: Model Accuracies for Original and New Datasets using Different Classifiers**

 ## Conclusion